UA-PTC Website / Blackboard Accessibility Features

-The college website offers Blackboard Ally as a tool for users to have the option to retrieve website content in different accessibility formats.
-To access this tool, visit any webpage at www.uaptc.edu and select the black “A” icon on the right hand side of any webpage.
+The college website and our Blackboard platform offers Blackboard Ally as a tool for users to have the option to retrieve website content in different accessibility formats.
+To access this tool, select the black “A” icon on the right hand side of any page.
 An example of this icon is below.

 When this tool is selected, users can download different accessibility formats such as an electronic braille, mp3 audio for listening, and a beeline reader for retrieving website content.
 When using a mobile device, formats that are compatible with your mobile device will only appear.

 How to Change Your Browser's Text Size